SAP-samples/btp-edge-integration-cell-aws/1-quick-setup.md

 ![Alt Text](/assets/sap/qs-mode/sap-edge-integration-cell-aws-qs.png)

+> **⚠️ Disclaimer:**
+> The networking setup, database, and datastore configuration illustrated in this repository are currently intended as a starting point for developers.
+Please adhere to your organization's specific guidelines on security and network configuration.
+More detailed guidelines and an enhanced, secure architecture are being developed and will be made available soon.

 Quick setup mode gives easy-to-follow instructions for quickly deploying Edge Integration Cell on AWS.
 It includes a series of steps that are a simplified subset of our [high availability setup guide](/2-high-availibility-setup.md), providing a more cost-effective and faster way to deploy Edge Integration Cell to a secure AWS EKS environment.

 To successfully deploy SAP Edge Integration Cell on AWS, you'll need to complete a series of steps to configure the necessary infrastructure on AWS and integrate it with your SAP Integration Suite.
 This guide will walk you through each step for a simplified setup.
 You may follow the steps that are marked **Required** for a simplest setup.